Search this site

 Short bio:

 Nashville-by-way-of-Chicago songwriter Ovven (pronounced oven) is the indie rock/alt-country project of Owen Burton.
-Defined by wry lyrics, restless guitars, and a refusal to smooth over life’s contradictions, their highly anticipated debut LP Gnawing at the Cord was produced by Alex Farrar (MJ Lenderman, Wednesday, Indigo De Souza).
+Defined by wry lyrics, restless guitars, and a refusal to smooth over life’s contradictions, their critically acclaimed debut LP, Gnawing at the Cord was produced by Alex Farrar (MJ Lenderman, Wednesday, Indigo De Souza).

 Long bio: